creativemoods/pushpull/README.txt

 Store your content in Git and manage your Wordpress instances the DevOps way!

 PushPull allows you to store your contents (pages, posts, custom post types, forms, menus, configuration, blocks, patterns, etc.) into Git.
 This way, it is possible to deploy Wordpress the DevOps way, without manually changing content in production.
-More info in the blog series:

 ### PushPull allows you to ###